Political rivals agree medical debt is urgent issue

 About 100 million people in the U.S. are burdened by some form of health care debt, forcing millions to drain savings, take out second mortgages, or cut back on food and other essentials, KFF Health News has found.
 A quarter of those with debt owed more than $5,000 in 2022.

 “Republicans in the legislature seem more open to protecting people from medical debt than from other kinds of debt,” said Marceline White, executive director of Economic Action Maryland, which helped lead efforts in that state to stop medical providers from garnishing the wages of low-income patients.
-That bill drew unanimous support from Democrats and Republicans
+That bill drew unanimous support from Democrats and Republicans.

 “There seems to be broad agreement that you shouldn’t lose your home or your life savings because you got ill,” White said.
 “That’s just a basic level of fairness.”